 1. Hassles of shipping and return

 The onus of shipping a product from the vendor to the customer or the vice versa in case of a return order is on the owner.
 This can be a huge logistical nightmare; however, employing third party delivery partners can give some space to breath.

 2. Legal and tax compliance's

-This is a business that will spread across the globe with each country having their own set of tax and legal guidelines.
-The Multi-vendor marketplace app will need to adhere with all the norms set by the global government in order to have a streamlined operation.
+This is a business that will spread across the globe with each country having its own set of tax and legal guidelines.
+The Multi-vendor marketplace app will need to adhere to all the norms set by the global government in order to have a streamlined operation.

 While this model has its own set of flaws, it is however, overweight by the advantages involved thus empowering all the three parties involved in a win-win situation.
 The fact that there is a huge surge in the usage of free multi vendor marketplace is proof that this is a successful model and is here to stay.
 The future of it also looks confident with more businesses vying this method rather than going for an individual eCommerce platform for their business.
 Red tapism has been one of the major hassles for it and if it can be negated in the future, we can achieve a global marketplace.